liquicode/lib-managed-storage/readme.md

 ### Discovery Functions

 - `Count ( User, Criteria )`
-	: Returns the number of objects available to `User` according to the supplied `Criteria`.
+	: Returns the number of objects available to `User` as specified by `Criteria`.
 - `FindOne ( User, CriteriaOrID )`
-	: Returns a single object specified by `CriteriaOrID`.
+	: Returns a single object as specified by `CriteriaOrID`.
 - `FindMany ( User, Criteria )`
-	: Returns an array of objects according to the supplied `CriteriaOrID`.
+	: Returns an array of objects as specified by `Criteria`.

 ### Manipulation Functions

 - `CreateOne ( User, Prototype )`
 	: Creates a new object in the collection that is owned by `User`.
 - `WriteOne ( User, ManagedObject )`
-	: Replaces a single object in the collection/
+	: Replaces a single object in the collection.
 - `DeleteOne ( User, CriteriaOrID )`
-	: Delete a single object in the collection.
+	: Deletes a single object in the collection.
-- `DeleteMany  User, Criteria )`
+- `DeleteMany ( User, Criteria )`
-	: Delete multiple objects in the collection.
+	: Deletes multiple objects in the collection.

 ### Sharing Functions

+- `SetOwner ( User, CriteriaOrID )`
+	: Sets `User` as the owner of the object specified by `CriteriaOrID`.
 - `Share ( User, ManagedObjectOrID, Readers, Writers, MakePublic )`
-	: Share a single object to other users.
+	: Shares a single object to other users.
 - `Unshare ( User, ManagedObjectOrID, NotReaders, NotWriters, MakeUnpublic )`
-	: Unshare a single object.
+	: Unshares a single object.

 ### Function Parameters